Louis F. Dow

 Louis F. Dow (September 18, 1892 - February 18, 1964) was an American businessman and politician from Burlington, Vermont.
 A Republican, he was most notable for his service as the mayor of Burlington from 1935 to 1939.
+He is the most recent Republican to serve as mayor of Burlington for more than one term.

 Early life

 Louis Fenner Dow was born in Burlington, Vermont on September 18, 1892, the son of Gilbert and Mary (Root) Dow.
 He attended the schools of Burlington and was a 1910 graduate of Burlington High School.
 In 1915, he graduated from the University of Vermont with a Bachelor of Science degree in commerce and economics.
 While in college, Dow joined the Sigma Phi fraternity, in which he maintained a lifelong interest.

 Start of career

 After graduating from college, Dow joined the staff of The Burlington Free Press as a reporter.
 He subsequently joined the Burlington Daily News as assistant managing editor.

 In the summer of 1918, Dow attended the Citizens' Military Training Camp held at Camp Devens, Massachusetts.
 In the fall of 1918, he held the rank of cadet flight officer and received training in aviation at the Massachusetts Institute of Technology's United States Navy training detachment.

 Dow was discharged after the Armistice ended the war in November 1918 and subsequently returned to the Burlington Daily News as the paper's city editor.
 In addition, he acquired his initial political experience as secretary of the Burlington Republican Committee's 1921 mayoral nominating convention.
 Dow was long interested in University of Vermont alumni activities, and in 1922 he became editor of the alumni association's weekly newspaper.

 During his college years, Dow was captain of the school tennis team.
 As an adult, he maintained an interest in sports including golf and tennis, participated in numerous tournaments, and won several amateur championships.
 Dow was also active in social and charitable organizations, including the Ethan Allen Club and the advisory board of the Burlington-area Salvation Army.
 He was also an active member of Burlington's Episcopal Cathedral Church of St. Paul.